HwiyeolJo/DevilsAdvocate/README.md

 : https://drive.google.com/open?id=1R82TOyAmOgaAjCVrvUfBlJPJaTD5x28a

 ## Reference
-If you use this algorithm on your pretrained word vector, please cite the following paper:
+If you use this algorithm on your research, please cite the following paper:
 ```
 TBU
 ```